Genivia/ugrep-indexer/README.md

 Indexing should be safe and not skip updated files that may now match.
 If any files and directories were changed after indexing, then searching will always search these additions and changes made to the file system by comparing file and directory time stamps.
-If many files were added or changed, then we simply re-index to bring the indexing up to date.
+If many files were added or changed, then we might want to re-index to bring the indexing up to date.
 Re-indexing is incremental, so it will not take as much time as the initial indexing process.

-A typical example of an index-based search, e.g. on the ugrep 3.12.6 repository placed on a separate drive:
+A typical example of an index-based search, e.g. on the ugrep v3.12.6 repository placed on a separate drive:

     $ cd drive/ugrep